 Regional Women’s Commissions

-Modeled after the MCSW, the four unfunded county and regional women’s commissions were legislatively created to study and report on the status of women and girls in their geographical areas, and to provide permanent and effective voices for women and girls.
+Modeled after the MCSW, the eight unfunded county and regional women’s commissions were legislatively created to study and report on the status of women and girls in their geographical areas, and to provide permanent and effective voices for women and girls.
 Each county and regional commission reports their findings annually to MCSW and is supported by and engaged with the Commission on a regular basis.

 Berkshire County Commission on the Status of Women